 FAQs

-1. How can I tell if an report is misinformation?
+1. How can I tell if an article is misinformation?

 Check the source, cross-reference facts, and watch for sensationalist language.
 If it lacks credible references, it’s probably not reliable.